elizabeth-poggie/elizabeth-poggie/_content/notes/lab-4-user-interfaces.md

 Implement the following breakpoints:

-- Mobile portrait: 594 px and below
+- Mobile: 594 px and below
 - Tablet: 595px to 1076px
 - Desktop: 1077px and above